ta21-multiverse/fincore-cli/README.md

 # FinCore CLI

-FinCore CLI is a budget management application managed through a command-line interface.
-Its goal is to enable the management and tracking of enterprise budgets.
+FinCore CLI is a banking application managed through a command-line interface.
+It allows you to deposit into and withdraw from your account.

 ## Project Structure